rafurr/react-material-ui-components/README.md

 3. **Run the setup script**. `npm run setup`
 4. **Run the example app**. `npm start -s`
 This will run the automated build process, start up a webserver, and open the application in your default browser.
 When doing development with this kit, this command will continue watching all your files.
 Every time you hit save the code is rebuilt, linting runs, and tests run automatically.
 Note: The -s flag is optional.
 It enables silent mode which suppresses unnecessary messages during the build.
-5. **Review the example app.** This starter kit includes a working example app that calculates fuel savings.
-Note how all source code is placed under /src.
+5. **Review the example app.** Note how all source code is placed under /src.
 Tests are placed alongside the file under test.
 The final built app is placed under /dist.
 These are the files you run in production.
 6. **Delete the example app files.** Once you're comfortable with how the example app works, you can [delete those files and begin creating your own app](https://github.com/rafurr/react-slingshot/blob/master/docs/FAQ.md#i-just-want-an-empty-starter-kit).

 ##Initial Machine Setup